snehaa-16/Student-Management-System/README.md

 # Student Management System

-A console-based Student Management System developed using Java and Object-Oriented Programming principles.
+A console-based Student Management System developed using Java, JDBC, and MySQL.

 ## Features